Shraddha512/AdvancedDocker/README.md

 * Use socat to map file access to read file container and expose over port 9001 (hint can use SYSTEM + cat).
 * Use a linked container that access that file over network.
 The linked container can just use a command such as curl to access data from other container.

-Container1 contains the code to create a new file and output to it:
+Container1 folder contains the [Dockerfile](https://github.com/Shraddha512/AdvancedDocker/blob/master/FileIO/container1/Dockerfile) to create a container which creates new file and output to it:
 ```
 FROM ubuntu:14.04
 MAINTAINER Shraddha Naik